-It's time to sort the problem out before it leads to a complete marital or relationship breakdown.
+It's time to fix your sexless marriage or relationship before it leads to a complete marital or relationship breakdown.

-... tells you when to see a doctor
+... telling you when to see a doctor,

-Your sexual relationship is one way of communicating your love and desire for eachother.
-It is also a way to just enjoy yourself and eachother's company and as well as starting a family!
+Your sexual relationship is one way of communicating your love and desire for each other.
+It's also a way to just enjoy each other's company as well as starting a family.

 I'll be here when you come back.

 What is the cause of your sexless marriage?

 A sexless relationship or marriage can be due to all kinds of problems - physical and/or emotional.